Nine Bad Writing Habits That You Should Learn To Break Now

 4. Writing without enough sleep

-- From 7 to 9 hours of sleep each day.
+- 7 to 9 hours of sleep each day.

-- From 3 to 5 hours for writing a novel with 30-minute breaks every 2 hours.
+- 3 to 5 hours for writing a novel with 30-minute breaks every 2 hours.

-- From 2 to 3 hours to promote your writing on your own blog.
+- 2 to 3 hours to promote your writing on your own blog.

-- From 1 to 2 hours for physical exercises.
+- 1 to 2 hours for physical exercises.

-5. Giving someone to read your unfinished book
+5. Getting someone to read your unfinished book

 “I don’t want to show it until it becomes something strong!”